uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/data_model/data_types/int8.rst

 These quantization parameters can either be computed ahead of time using calibration tools (*static* quantization) or at runtime based on the actual minimum and maximum values of a tensor (*dynamic* quantization).
-Either method can be used in conjuction with oneDNN, as the quantization parameters are passed to the oneDNN primitives at execution time.
+Either method can be used in conjunction with oneDNN, as the quantization parameters are passed to the oneDNN primitives at execution time.